Top Five Trading Strategies in 2019

 Strategy 2: The 50 pip

-This is a low-risk strategy that is well adapted to today’s market.
+This is one of the low-risk trading strategies that is well adapted to today’s market.
 You place two opposite orders and cancel the losing one out while taking 50 pips profit.
 The trick is to find a currency pair with a large daily movement — pick a pair and track it for a few days before you start.

 Then place two pending orders: A buy order with a stop 10 pips above the high, and a sell order with a stop 10 pips beneath the low.
 Whichever order is activated when the price hits the target is the one you keep – you cancel the other one.